My Story

 Through this ancient practice, I was able to shed many layers of old ‘baggage,’ some of which I had no idea where it came from.
 Much of what we carry is beyond our conscious understanding.

-I enrolled in a BSc (Hons) in Complementary Studies degree in London which provided the solid, scientific grounding that I needed to become a somatic therapist.
-Our tutors were wise and knowledgable, while I knew intuition could not be learnt and I had to develop that myself.
+I then enrolled in a BSc (Hons) in Complementary Studies degree in London which provided the solid, scientific grounding that I needed to become a somatic therapist.
+Our tutors were wise and knowledgable, but I knew intuition could not be learnt and that I had to develop that myself through inner work.

-We are unique but at the same time very similar.
-Beneath it all is often a deep longing to connect to ourselves, life and to eachother.
-Somatic Therapy brings connection
+We are unique and simultaneously very similar with a deep longing to connect to ourselves, life and to eachother which Somatic Therapy is designed to do